QTSumm: Query-Focused Summarization over Tabular Data: Experiments

-For a deeper understanding of the query-focused table summarization task on \ours, we conducted a case study on the development set to illustrate existing challenges.
-Table ~\ref{tab:case-study} shows user query, reference summary, and predictions from the best-performance fine-tuned model (i.e. PLOG).
-We identify the following common mistakes that current text generation models are likely to make.
+For a deeper understanding of the query-focused table summarization task on \ours, we conduct an error analysis to illustrate existing challenges.
+We identify four common mistakes that current text generation models are likely to make (i.e., \textbf{hallucination}, \textbf{factual incorrectness}, \textbf{user intent misunderstanding}, and \textbf{repetition}), providing detailed examples and explanations for each type of common mistake in Table~\ref{tab:case-study} in the Appendix.

-\paragraph{Hallucination} Consistent with many investigations on natural language generation tasks \cite{hallucination-survey,tang-etal-2022-confit}, we also observed that systems tend to hallucinate in their generations.
-Specifically, we found a strong presence of extrinsic hallucination, i.e., mentioning facts that are not shown in the table.

-\paragraph{Factual Incorrectness} We also found our best system suffers from intrinsic hallucination, that is, presenting information that contradicts the source table.
-We suspect this can be largely attributed to the failures in inaccurate reasoning.

-\paragraph{User Intent Misunderstanding} Some system outputs include information that is irrelevant to the user question.
-The third example of Table~\ref{tab:case-study} presents a system generated summary that contains extra information not requested by the user.

-\paragraph{Repetition} We further noticed that some system generated summaries contain repetitive information.
-The last example in Table~\ref{tab:case-study} shows that the system mentions the same information multiple times throughout the whole summary, which is not desirable as summaries should be informative.